 You can use IMGREMAP to create a netCDF image file.
 To do so, the destination dataset must be NCDF-format and IMAGE-type.
-See the Remarks section in the DSSERVE command for more information.
+See the

 IMGREMAP LOCAL/IMAGE.16 LOCAL/REMAP.4000

 This entry remaps the image data in position 16 of dataset LOCAL/IMAGE into position 4000 of dataset LOCAL/REMAP.
 The source image replaces the destination image but uses its projection information.